I love Easter.

 but my favorite part is using these items to create designs on the eggs.

-I used red onion skins in order to create the most vibrant natural color.
+I used red onion skins in order to create a vibrant natural color.

 My eggs aren’t white, so it helped to build contrast